 The handle is made from a fiberglass reinforced composite handle.
 Although it still weighs in at 1.9 lb, which is one of the heavier options on my list.
 Again, you really need to take into consideration the purpose you are looking for – if its just for cutting kindling around your house then this will do the job just fine, but if you are backpacking through the mountains then I would go with a lighter alternative.

-Husqvarna also claim to have an anti-friction coating on the head help with cutting and splitting, although I personally couldn’t notice any difference in terms of performance.
+Husqvarna also claims to have an anti-friction coating on the head to help with cutting and splitting, although I personally couldn’t notice any difference in terms of performance.